matloff/TidyverseSkeptic/README.md

 ### Case Study: the tapply() Function

 One of the most commonly-used functions in base-R is **tapply()**.
-As noted below, for some reason Tidy advocates deeply hate this function, but arguably it is perfect for R beginners.
+As noted below, for some reason Tidy advocates deeply hate this function.
-Indeed, for many, **tapply()** epitomizes what's wrong with base-R.
+Indeed, for many of them, **tapply()** epitomizes what's wrong with base-R.
+But it is perfect for R beginners.

 Consider a common example in tutorials on the Tidyverse, involving R's **mtcars** dataset.
 The goal is to find mean miles per gallon, grouped